Roninkoi/ParPS/README.md

 \frac{\partial^2}{\partial x^2} f(x, y) + \frac{\partial^2}{\partial y^2} f(x, y) = g(x, y)
 $$

 on a square in parallel using OpenMPI.
+Successive over-relaxation is used to obtain a solution $f$ from RHS $g$.
+Solution is parallelized using domain decomposition on the unit square, which allows each CPU to solve a piece off the whole problem.
 Code written in C, with Python plotting.
 See doc.pdf for further documentation.

 Usage: